 I found the way that the backrest moved to be interesting.
 When locked in the upright position, there was still a bit of movement.
 If you’re looking for a chair that locks into a perfectly upright position, the Gesture will not do that.
 If you find yourself moving more, the backrest is nice and provides a unique flexing from the mid to upper portion of the backrest.

 Armrest comfort is a lot like seat comfort, it tends to be subjective and vary depending on the user.
 Because of this, it was the last of three scores that used the average of nine users.
-The Gesture chair was our strongest performer, with an 87 out of 100, four points ahead of the next chair.
+The Gesture chair was one of the strongest performers, with an 84 out of 100, it was only out ranked by the Steelcase Leap v2.

 When scoring, we looked at two different aspects of the armrests: how comfortable they were for the user’s elbows and forearms and if they were able to be adjusted to fit properly.
 Meaning, could you get into a comfortable ergonomic position with the arms?